 Custom solutions: Instead of forcing you to buy huge bundles of data you don't need, we work with you to design a custom solution that fits your requirements and doesn't weigh you down with unnecessary add-ons.

 The API Explorer: To use most of Intrinio's tools, you need to create the proper syntax to pull the data you want.
-Building this syntax for Excel or the API is easy - the API Explorer has drop down menus that let you pick the parameters you want and simulate the data to make sure it's working.
+Building this syntax for the API is easy - the API Explorer has drop down menus that let you pick the parameters you want and simulate the data to make sure it's working.